fabriziosalmi/wafcontrol/README.md

 1. Create Cloudflare API token:
    - Go to Cloudflare Dashboard → Profile → API Tokens
-   - Create token with `Zone Settings:Edit` permission
+   - Create a token with `Zone Settings:Edit` permission
    - Add token to GitHub repository secrets as `CLOUDFLARE_API_TOKEN`

 2. Configure your zones:
-   - Edit `config/cloudflare.yaml` with your zone IDs and domains
+   - Edit `config/cloudflare.yaml` with your zone IDs and domains.
-   - Set desired security levels for each zone
+   - Set desired security settings for each zone, you can use the default section and override settings for each zone.

 ### 4. GitHub Actions Setup

 The workflow runs automatically:
-- On push to main branch (affecting relevant files)
+- On push to the `main` branch (affecting relevant files).
-- Daily at midnight UTC
+- Daily at midnight UTC.
-- Manual trigger through GitHub Actions UI
+- Manual trigger through GitHub Actions UI.

 Workflow file `.github/workflows/waf-control.yml`:
 ```yaml